 Green Liberty organizes press briefings, conferences, exhibitions, public lectures, expositions, and runs webpage and online campaigns.
 Green Liberty publishes environmental information, organizes different cultural and environmental actions, as well as carries out studies on socio-environmental issues and works on sustainable development and lifestyles, development issues and particularly on fair trade, climate and energy and waste related issues.
 Green Liberty also advocates government on the integration of sustainable development and environmental policy in various policy sectors.

 Green Liberty works in global education via projects that are focused on media, solidarity economy, fair trade, and sustainable tropical fruits and supermarket private label products.
 We are organizing CSO seminars, workshops, and lectures.
 We actively engage people in discussing development issues, inform them about connections between development and environmental issues, and global impacts of local processes.
 We also work on fighting myths and misconceptions about development.

 Climate and Energy

 Green Liberty is actively involved in advocacy work with national decision makers regarding climate and energy policy.
-At the same time, we follow European and international policy developments and we are a member of Climate Action Network (CAN).
+At the same time, we follow European and international policy developments and we are a member of Climate Action Network (CAN) and CEE Bankwatch Network.
 We promote a climate-friendly lifestyle and work on climate education and research (carbon footprinting).
 Recently we published joined book with University of Latvia “Climate and sustainable development“.
 Our work contributes to informing society in Latvia about the implications of climate change and building an understanding of low carbon development and climate change-related global and local challenges.